Sarah Fillier: College

 During the 2018–19 season, Fillier led Princeton University in scoring with 22 goals and 57 points in 29 games.
 Her assists per game and points per game led the entire NCAA, as did her 21 power play points.
 Following the season she was named the Women's Hockey Commissioners Association National Rookie of the Year.
+She was also named ECAC Rookie of the Year, Ivy League Player of the Year, and Ivy League Rookie of the Year.
+Fillier was named a Second Team All-American by the American Hockey Coaches Association (AHCA), earned First Team All-ECAC and First Team All-Ivy honors, and was a top-10 finalist for the Patty Kazmaier Award.

-In her sophomore season in 2019–20, Fillier matched the previous year's totals of 22 goals and 57 points, and her 1.84 points per game were the second best in the NCAA.
+Named team co-captain her sophomore season in 2019–20, Fillier matched the previous year's totals of 22 goals and 57 points, and her 1.84 points per game were the second best in the NCAA.
 In the ECAC tournament, she would record at least a point in each of five games, including a double-overtime game-winner against Quinnipiac University, and was named the tournament's Most Outstanding Player.
+She was named a Second Team All-American for the second consecutive year and a top-10 finalist for the Patty Kazmaier Award for the second straight season.
+She earned First Team All-ECAC and First Team All-Ivy honors and was one of three finalists for both ECAC Player of the Year and ECAC Best Forward.

 Princeton did not compete in the 2020–21 season due to the coronavirus pandemic, and Fillier took a leave of absence in the 2021–22 season to compete with the Canadian national team.
 Returning to the NCAA for the 2022–23 season, Fillier's 19 goals, 18 assists, and 37 points were the best totals on the Tigers, and included a hat-trick against Quinnipiac on January 29, 2023.

 In the 2023–24 season, Fillier scored a career-high 30 goals and 13 assists in just 29 games, leading her to be the projected first overall pick in the 2024 PWHL draft.
+She was named a Second Team All-American for the third time in her career and was a top-10 finalist for the Patty Kazmaier Award for the third time.

+Fillier finished her Princeton career with 93 goals (sixth all-time in program history), 101 assists (second all-time), and 194 points (fourth all-time).
+She was a three-time Patty Kazmaier Award finalist (2019, 2020, 2024) and a three-time Second Team All-American (2019, 2020, 2024).